Davie Selke

-Davie Selke ([ˈzɛlkə]; born 20 January 1995) is a German professional footballer who plays as a forward for Bundesliga club 1.
-FC Köln.
+Davie Selke ([ˈzɛlkə]; born 20 January 1995) is a German professional footballer who plays as a striker for Süper Lig club İstanbul Başakşehir.

 Selke began his professional career with Werder Bremen in 2013 where he went on to score 10 goals in 36 appearances before signing for RB Leipzig in 2015 for a 2.
 Bundesliga record fee of €8 million.
 He spent two seasons with Leipzig, helping the club earn promotion to the Bundesliga for the first time in 2016 and qualification to the UEFA Champions League the following year.
 Having scored 14 goals in 51 appearances, Selke then joined Hertha BSC in June 2017.

 He has also represented Germany at all youth levels and in 2014 was part of the squad which won the 2014 UEFA European Under-19 Championship, earning the Golden Boot and Golden Player awards for his performances at the tournament.
 Two years later, he featured at the 2016 Summer Olympics where Germany earned a silver medal, losing out to hosts Brazil in the final.
 The following year he helped his nation claim the UEFA European Under-21 Championship title.